On diffusion-based generative models and their error bounds: The log-concave case with full convergence estimates: Main Results

-\end{thm} \begin{remark} The error bounds in \eqref{final_bound_first_inequality_statement_theorem} are not as good as the ones provided in Theorem \ref{main_theorem_toy_example} due to the general form of the approximating function $s$.
-We emphasize that the optimal rate of convergence for the Euler or Milstein scheme of SDEs with constant diffusion coefficients is achieved, i.e. $\gamma^{\alpha}$, using the Lipschitz continuity on the derivative of $s$ in Assumption \ref{Assumption_2}. \end{remark}
+\end{thm} \begin{remark} The error bounds in \ref{final_bound_first_inequality_statement_theorem} are not as good as the ones provided in Theorem \ref{main_theorem_toy_example} due to the general form of the approximating function $s$.
+We emphasize that the optimal rate of convergence of order $\alpha \in \left[\frac{1}{2},1 \right]$ for the Euler or Milstein scheme of SDEs with constant diffusion coefficients is achieved using the Lipschitz continuity on the derivative of $s$ in Assumption \ref{Assumption_2}.
+In the explicit expression of $C_4$ in Table \ref{tab:convconst_general}, the dependence of the dimension is $O(M)$ due to numerical techniques from \citet{kumar2019milstein} used in the proof of Theorem \ref{main_theorem_general} to achieve the optimal rate of convergence. \end{remark}